abraunegg/onedrive/docs/application-config-options.md

 > [!TIP]
 > If you receive this application error: `Subscription validation request failed.
 Response must exactly match validationToken query parameter.` the most likely cause for this error will be your nginx configuration.
 >
-> To resolve this configuration issue, potentially investigate the following configuration for nginx:
+> To resolve this configuration issue, potentially investigate adding the following 'proxy' configuration options to your nginx configuration file:
 > ```text
 > server {
-> 	listen 80;
+> 	listen 443;
+>	server_name <your.fully.qualified.domain.name>;
 > 	location /webhooks/onedrive {
 > 		proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
 > 		proxy_set_header X-Original-Request-URI $request_uri;